Is the elimination diet healthy?

 On the flip side, the elimination diet is a great tool for finding out what is causing the pesky health problems that keep you from living your best life.
 With the right guidance, you’ll find the culprit and be able to adjust your diet accordingly for long-term wellness.

 The Bottom Line

 The elimination diet is a commitment, but it’s a smart, proactive way to free yourself of symptoms that have been bothering you for a while.
-The most important point: It’s going to be much more successful with the help of a professional like a nutritionist or health coach who can offer guidance, advice on menu planning, and monitor how your body responds to adding foods back into your diet.
+The most important point: It’s going to be much more successful with the help of a professional, such as a nutritionist or health coach, who can offer guidance, advice on menu planning, and monitor how your body responds to adding foods back into your diet.
 With help, you’ll have a better chance of getting to the root of the issue.
 Be patient with the process, as it can take some time.